kunhwiko/concepts/systems/Kubernetes/7-readiness.md

 ##### Probes
 ```
 Startup Probes
-   a) defines what it means for a container to have started
+   a) Defines what it means for a container to have started.
-   b) disables liveness and readiness checks until startup succeeds
+   b) Disables liveness and readiness checks until startup succeeds.
-   c) provides time for the container application to initialize
+   c) Provides time for the container application to initialize.

 Liveness Probes
-   a) defines what it means for a container to be alive
+   a) Defines what it means for a container to be alive.
-   b) kubelets have basic restart policies if a container process crashes, but it might not be sufficient
+   b) Kubelets have basic restart policies if a container process crashes, but it might not be sufficient.

 Readiness Probes
-   a) defines what it means for a container application to be able to serve requests
+   a) Defines what it means for a container application to be able to serve requests.
-   b) container may be initialized, but necessary dependencies might still be or have become unavailable
+   b) Container may be initialized, but necessary dependencies might still be or have become unavailable.
-   c) when readiness probe fails, containers are not killed but requests will not be received
+   c) When readiness probe fails, containers are not killed but requests will not be received.
-   d) ensures requests don't flood a pod with requests it cannot process
+   d) Ensures requests don't flood a pod with requests it cannot process.
 ```

 ##### Readiness Gates
 ```
 Problems
-   a) readiness probes help address pod level readiness, but not an infrastructure level readiness
+   a) Readiness probes help address pod level readiness, but not an infrastructure level readiness.
-   b) services, network policies forwarding traffic might not be ready yet
+   b) Services, network policies forwarding traffic might not be ready yet.

+Readiness Gates
-Readiness Gates : provide an extra podSpec to specify set of conditions for when things are ready
+   a) Provide an extra podSpec to specify set of conditions for when things are ready.
 ```

 ##### Probe Examples